Anthony Marion: Toulouse Olympique

 In 2018, Marion played 28 times, scoring 8 tries, and earned his first call up to the full France national rugby league team.
 His durability and utility value (able to play in the halves, at hooker and loose-forward) was rewarded when TO announced on 10 January 2019, that he had been retained for the 2019 season.

 The 2019 season saw Toulouse finish second in the table and lose out to fifth-placed Featherstone Rovers in the preliminary final.
 Marion played in all 27 regular-season games and the three play-off matches, a feat matched only by skipper Con Mika.
 He scored a personal record 13 tries and also kicked 15 goals as back-up to Mark Kheirallah.
 In the final game of the 2019 season against Featherstone, Marion suffered a serious ankle injury.
 Despite the injury, Toulouse announced on 29 November 2019 that Marion had been retained for the 2020 season.
 Due to his injury, he did not play at all in the short 2020 RFL Championship that was subsequently cancelled due to COVID-19.

 On 7 September 2020, Toulouse announced that Marion had signed a new contract that would keep him at the club until 2022.
 In 2021, he played in 13 of Toulouse's 15 games, scoring 6 tries and kicking 27 goals.
 He wore the squad number 13 and played most of his matches at loose-forward.

 On 4 November 2021 it was announced that Marion would remain with the club until the end of the 2022 season.
+On 15 October 2023, Marion played in Toulouse Olympique's Million Pound Game loss against the London Broncos.